 Many of the public submissions relate to environmental issues regarding the foreshore and dune systems in the locality, and the loss of bushland (see Attachment 3).
 These issues are very specific and not within the capacity of the City to fully assess, however these would have been considered by the Environmental Protection Authority (EPA), the DPI and the City during the process of amending the MRS and the City's District Planning Scheme DPS2.
 The extent of the land available for development has previously been defined, and it is not the purpose of the current structure planning process to revisit these boundaries.
 The City is therefore limited in the extent to which it can allay concerns about these environmental issues.
-Notwithstanding this, any development on the subject site needs to comply with policies of the City's requirements, which includes the preparation of a Foreshore Management Plan at the subdivision stage.
+Notwithstanding this, any development on the subject site needs to comply with policies of the Western Australian Planning Commission (WAPC) in relation to foreshore reserves and the City's requirements, which includes the preparation of a Foreshore Management Plan at the subdivision stage.